 During the Super Bowl Halftime Show, Pepsi also promoted their Pepsi Zero Sugar (the drink formerly known as Pepsi Max.)

-Speaking of Lady Gaga, in addition to starring solo in the Halftime show can catch her in the brand new, rookie Super Bowl commercial from Tiffany’s!
-That’s right, the high-end jewelry store joined the Super Bowl ad game alongside Budweiser, Skittles and other classic Super Bowl advertisers.
+Speaking of Lady Gaga, in addition to starring solo in the Super Bowl Halftime show last year, we got to watch her in this 2017 Super Bowl commercial from Tiffany’s!
+That’s right, the high-end jewelry store joined the Super Bowl ad game last year alongside Budweiser, Skittles, and other classic Super Bowl advertisers.

-Rookie Super Bowl advertisers, Kings Hawaiian, jumped into the Big Game in the final days leading up to Super Bowl Sunday.
+Rookie Super Bowl advertisers, Kings Hawaiian, jumped into the Big Game last years, releasing their ad just a few days before Super Bowl Sunday.
 The makers of popular dinner rolls and BBQ sauce served up a cute family-friendly ad just for the occasion.
-30-seconds long, we had to wait for the fourth quarter to see this gem:
+30-seconds long, we had to wait for the fourth quarter of Super Bowl LI to see this gem:

-WeatherTech was back at the Big Game for the fourth year in a row!
-As they have in previous Super Bowl commercials, they emphasized the message that their car mats are “made in America.”
-But this year, they were a bit more adventurous The ad starred a WeatherTech Super Hero whose job it is to go to extraordinary lengths to protect our vehicles from the most dire of circumstances – like spilled coffee.
+WeatherTech was back at the Big Game for the fourth year in a row last year!
+As they have in previous Super Bowl commercials, they emphasized the message that their car mats are all “made in America.”
+But in 2017, they were a bit more adventurous The ad starred a WeatherTech Super Hero whose job it was to go to extraordinary lengths to protect our vehicles from the most dire of circumstances – like spilled coffee.

 Watch the WeatherTech Super Bowl LI ad here:

-Before they released the ad itself, Kia released four teasers for the ad.
+Before they released the ad itself, Kia released four teasers.
 We’ve got them all right here for ya!

 Teaser #1: “Run”